IBM/telco-network-cloud-drivers/content/best-practices/demos/introduction.md

 weight: 110
 ---

-# Agile Lifecycle Manager (ALM) Demonstrations
+# Telco Network Cloud Orchestration (TNCO) Demonstrations

-This section introduces a set of working ALM demonstrations.
+This section introduces a set of working TNCO demonstrations.
 With working code and scripted scenarios to help you get up and running quickly.

 ## CI/CD Automated Pipeline
 * **Description**: Setup and use an automated CI/CD Pipeline to automate on-boarding, test, and deployment of an example Voice Service.